xrstf/rudi/README.md

       // functions like "if" and "and", so running with an empty function set
       // is generally not advisable).
       rudi.NewBuiltInFunctions(),
-      // decide what kind of type strictness you would like; pedantic, strict
+      // Decide what kind of type strictness you would like; pedantic, strict
       // or humane; choose your own adventure (strict is default if you use nil
       // here; humane allows conversions like 1 == "1").
       coalescing.NewStrict(),